pmyjavec/pmyjavec.github.io/about.md

 permalink: /about/
 ---

-Currently living in Australia and enjoy Surfing, Yoga, Programming, Music and Photography.
+Living in Australia I enjoy the Ocean, Yoga, Programming, Music and Photography.

-I'm also very interested in the practice and study of Zen Buddhism.
+I'm also very interested in the practice and study of mindfulness and Buddhism.